thiippal/running-courses-at-csc/README.md

 Adjust the **memory_limit** as necessary.
 For my NLP course, I used 8192MB or 8GB per instance.

-Then define the **Maximum instances per user**.
+Next, define the **Maximum instances per user**, limiting the number of instances to one per session.
 1 is sufficient for most purposes.

+Enter the location of a shell script used to set environment variables under **Autodownload URL**, e.g. `https://raw.githubusercontent.com/thiippal/ENG-3072/master/init_env.sh`.
+You can name the file below by filling in **Autodownload file name**.
+The original name of the file is a good choice, e.g. `init_env.sh`.

 Finally, click **Create** to create the Blueprint.